JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz-demystified.md

 }());
 ```

 Can you guess what `console.log(x)` will print now?
 Well, actually, the answer is nothing -- the code above will throw a `ReferenceError` due to the TDZ semantics.
 That is because **`let`/`const` declarations do hoist**, but **they throw errors when accessed before being initialized** (instead of returning `undefined` as `var` would).
-And yes, I had already written the very same statement a couple of paragraphs above, but this is actually the main point of TDZ and it is worth repeating as much as necessary (in fact, go ahead and do some memory training -- repeat the bold parts in this paragraph until it digs deep into your brain `;)`).
+I know the previous statement has already been expressed in this article, but this is actually the main point of TDZ and it is worth repeating as much as necessary (in fact, go ahead and do some memory training -- repeat the bold parts in this paragraph until it digs deep into your brain `;)`).

 Of course, this is still a bit of an over-simplification, I've put a lot of effort in balancing accuracy with simplicity to make an easy to remember and understand overview.
 Now onto the details...

 # The gory details